freeCodeCamp/infra/README.md

 5. **Important:** Deploy Portainer in `sudo` mode, because portainer needs to manage docker resources like networks and more.

+   > :warning: Warning :warning: These instructions may not work.
+Docker swarm is adding multiple networks to the services for some reason

    Use the stack defined in [portainer-stack.yml](./apps/stacks/portainer/portainer-stack.yml).

    ```shell
    sudo docker stack deploy -c portainer-stack.yml portainer
    ```

-6. Complete the Portainer setup wizard & add the cluster to Portainer.
+7. Complete the Portainer setup wizard & add the cluster to Portainer.

-7. Add the container registry details to Portainer.
+8. Add the container registry details to Portainer.

-8. Create the news stack in Portainer using the [news-stack.yml](./apps/stacks/news/news-stack.yml) file.
+9. Create the news stack in Portainer using the [news-stack.yml](./apps/stacks/news/news-stack.yml) file.
 Ideally you should use Git repo for the stack file.

-9. Ensure enviroment variables are set as needed.
+10. Ensure enviroment variables are set as needed.